KipCollo/Java-Revision/build tools/maven/Readme.md

 5. SCMs
 6. Releases
 7. Distribution

+## Why Maven

+1. Dependency Management: Automatically handles project dependencies, ensuring your project has all the required libraries.
+2. Build Automation: Simplifies the build process, making it easy to compile, test, package, and deploy your application.
+3. Project Structure: Enforces a standard project structure, making it easier for developers to understand and contribute to the project.
+4. Integration with IDEs: Seamlessly integrates with popular IDEs like IntelliJ IDEA, Eclipse, and NetBeans.

 To create our first Maven project we are going to use Maven's archetype mechanism.
 An archetype is defined as an original pattern or model from which all other things of the same kind are made.
 In Maven, an archetype is a template of a project which is combined with some user input to produce a working Maven project that has been tailored to the user's requirements.